Please note that this post is sponsored by Amazon. All thoughts and opinions are my own.

 3. Thousands of books are there waiting at our fingertips

 Books are a big deal in our house.
 And I know without a doubt that we haven’t lost our reading skills over the summer.
-The kids have consumed tons of book, both audio and visual and that’s mostly because of the books that they can download on their Amazon tablet.
-We also do family read aloud time often so that also helps with reading fluency.
+The kids have consumed tons of books, both audio and visual and that’s mostly because of the books that they can download on their Amazon tablet.
+We also do family read-aloud time often so that also helps with reading fluency.

 I love that the Amazon FreeTime store allows you to set your child’s age so that then they will then be shown books that are appropriate for them.
 Think of it like a virtual library that can literally be taken anywhere with you at any point in time.

 As a family who does a lot of travel, having my children’s Amazon Fire Kids Edition tablet means that we are transporting our reading books with us and never have to worry about a lack of reading or educational apps.
 We also do a lot of extra activities like sports throughout the week.
 This is another great time to take the Amazon Fire Kids Edition tablet with us.
 While one of my children is in gymnastics class, the other children can read and use their apps.

 Tablets bring learning right to their fingertips.
 There are so many wonderful educational apps that are perfect for kids that make travel and road trips a learning moment as well.
 This is also why the Amazon Fire Kids Edition tablet is in my Family Road Trip Tips post.

 5. Family reading time is easier

 Do you have family reading time in your family?
 If not, I highly recommend it!
 Each month, we choose a new book to read together as a family.
 We’ll all snuggle up and start surfing through Amazon FreeTime, where we often find our latest book picks.
 We recently finished The Mouse and The Motorcycle by Beverly Cleary and it was a good read.

 It’s fun to be able to do that together and quickly choose one that we all want to read.